 Because of the ancient history and folklore surrounding the breed, its true beginnings are still unknown, but experts believe that the Pekingese was likely bred down to toy size from a larger dog by Chinese emperors.
 The earliest-known record of the breed can be traced back to the eighth-century Tang Dynasty.
-Their humans have historically known these regal, sophisticated dogs to be eternal loyal to their humans and walk with a dignified, rolling gait.
+Their humans have historically known these regal, sophisticated dogs to be eternally loyal and walk with a dignified gait.

 Chinese nobles were known to breed flat-faced lapdogs for many centuries, including Pekes as well as the shih tzu and pug.
 The original Pekingese were kept completely pure and considered sacred—stealing one of these coveted regal dogs would result in a punishment by death.
-Treated as royalty, the dogs even had palace servants to tend to their every need—which may be why today’s Pekingese can often have an independent, stubborn and self-important demeanor.
+Treated as royalty, the dogs even had palace servants to tend to their every need—which may be why today’s Pekingese can often have an independent, stubborn, and self-important demeanor.

 As the year 1900 approached, Pekes were starting to arrive in America—they were originally registered by the American Kennel Club (AKC) in 1906, and the Pekingese Club of America first became an KC member in 1909.
 The breed made headlines a few years later when a Pekingese was one of only three dogs to survive the sinking of the Titanic.

-This compact, stocky toy dog is famous for its “lion’s mane,” and its coat does require a fair amount of maintenance.
-Longest at the neck and shoulders, the thick double coat of the Pekingese will require at least one longer weekly brushing to help remove hairs and prevent matting, as well as an occasional bath.
+A Peke's coat requires a fair amount of maintenance.
+Longest at the neck and shoulders, the thick double coat of the Pekingese will require at least one lengthier weekly brushing to help remove hairs and prevent matting.
+Your Peke will also appreciate an occasional bath.
 Owners can also choose to keep their Peke’s coat trimmed short to ease the burden of grooming.
 Pekingese do shed seasonally, and mats or tangles should be worked out gently.
 As with every dog, trim nails regularly, stay on top of dental care by frequently brushing its teeth, and consistently clean your pet's ears to avoid infections.

-As dogs who lived in palaces for centuries, Pekes can be serenely independent, just like the emperors who owned them.
-As a result, training them can sometimes be a challenge, as many Pekingese will consider themselves in charge, so Peke owners will have to persuade their dogs that doing something is actually their idea.
-Not surprisingly, they do not respond well to any form of harsh training or discipline, as these approaches can lead to defensive or even aggressive behavior.
-However, this breed is always very alert and aware of its surroundings, and thus can make a very good watchdog.
+Because Pekes lived in palaces for centuries, they can be serenely independent, just like the emperors who owned them.
+As a result, training these dogs can sometimes be a challenge.
+Many Pekingese will consider themselves in charge, so Peke owners will have to persuade their dogs to follow commands.
+Not surprisingly, this breed responds best to positive reinforcement.
+Harsh approaches to discipline can lead to a Peke developing defensive or even aggressive behavior.

 Common Health Problems